Ellen-ho/medi-connect-api/README.md

 ### Lint and formatting

-We recommend that you use [Visual Studio Code](https://code.visualstudio.com/) to work on the the project.
+We recommend that you use [Visual Studio Code](https://code.visualstudio.com/) to work on the project.
 We use [ESLint](https://github.com/eslint/eslint) & [Prettier](https://github.com/prettier/prettier) to keep our code consistent in terms of style and reducing defects.
 We recommend installing the the [ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) & [Prettier Extension](https://marketplace.visualstudio.com/items?itemName=SimonSiefke.prettier-vscode) as well.

 Reference: [Setting up ESlint with Standard and Prettier](https://medium.com/nerd-for-tech/setting-up-eslint-with-standard-and-prettier-be245cb9fc64)